 I spent my career designing complex software systems for hundreds of millions of people around the world that are still in use today.
 I know how a small change can have a big impact on the attitudes, perception, reasoning, and successes of navigating and interacting with a complex system.
 I have played a small role in how the world works on their computer and can see how that work has influenced the world.

 My focus now is on human-world interaction.
-Every month I will explore these systems and the symbiotic interactions that feed them.
-I’ll feature a long essay at the end of the month with with shorter topical pieces and discussions every week.
+Every month I will explore these systems and the symbiotic interactions that feed them writing one essay every week.
 Subjects will be broken down by season exploring these four overlapping facets that influence how we interact and move about the world: Winter - Behavior, Spring - Cartography, Summer - Environment, and Fall - Economics.
 Join me on the journey.

 I grew up in Norwalk, Iowa; home to two superheroes: Aquaman and Superman.
 Look it up.
 Ok, three superheroes if you count me.
 But the west is the best, so I moved to Colorado State to start, then to California where I got a degree in geography at the University of California, Santa Barbara.
 I then landed a job in Santa Barbara doing 3D graphics software development and eventually moved to Washington state.